 |Severe elbow injury||£36,770 to £51,460||A bad fall could result in an elbow injury.
 The more severe and longer lasting the effects of the injury, the more the award will be.|

 |Moderate elbow injury||£14,690 – £30,050||Unlike the above elbow injury, the result may not be permanent disfigurement or disability but still required surgery and physio to recover from it.|

 |Severe foot injury||£78,800 – £102,890||Crushed or trapped, the resulting foot injury is so severe that it could lead to amputation or permanent disability.|

 |Moderate foot injury||£12,900 – £23,460||Awarded in cases where disability is not the result but long-term treatment is.|

 If your injury isn’t listed in the table, such as food poisoning, it doesn’t mean you cannot claim.
 In severe cases of food poisoning, the award made can run into tens of thousands of pounds.

 In order to make a compensation claim for personal injury against TUI, you will challenge them to show that they were not in breach of the duty of care owed to you.
 This can be a costly exercise and one that is helped by the no win, no fee agreement that many personal injury solicitors offer.

-Effectively, if you don’t win your case against TUI, you won’t pay legal fees and costs.
+Effectively, if you don’t win your case against TUI, you won’t pay legal fees and costs under a no win no fee agreement.
 However, as with all agreements and contracts you enter into, read the small print before you sign.

 If you do win your case, you will be liable for your own legal costs, a change made in a ruling from 2013.
 You can pay your lawyer from the personal injury award you receive.
 Or you could take out an insurance policy that makes the payments on your behalf.
 Your personal injury lawyer will be able to help you with this.